tlrh314/ansible-hetzner-cloud-volume-sshfs/README.md

 # ansible-hetzner-cloud-volume-sshfs
 This repository contains a `bash` script that creates/destroys a setup at Hetzner Cloud via the `hcloud` cli interface and an Ansible playbook to provision Hetzner Cloud Servers with a Hetzner Cloud Volume that is mounted on multiple servers via `sshfs` over the Hetzner Cloud Network.
-A tutorial will be submitted to the [Hetzner Online Community](https://community.hetzner.com/tutorials).
+A tutorial for the [Hetzner Online Community](https://community.hetzner.com/tutorials) has been [submitted](https://github.com/hetzneronline/community-content/pull/250).

 ## Dependencies